-In family medicine, earache in children is one of the most difficult conditions to treat because nothing works!
+For a family doctor, earache in children is one of the most difficult conditions to be confronted with, because nothing works!
 Almost.

 Quite a sick child in fact.
 For three days and sleepless nights he was in pain being plied with frequent doses of paracetamol to no avail.
 On examination, he was miserable, clearly in a lot of pain and had a high fever.
 Apart from the very red, glowing, blistered eardrum of bullous tympanitis (a blister on the surface of the eardrum visible in the picture), there was no other abnormality.

 This condition is invariably very painful, but what can one do to relieve the pain?